Conor Maynard: 2010–2012: Debut

-2012–2013: Contrast

 Maynard's debut single, "Can't Say No", was released in the United Kingdom on 15 April 2012 – debuting at number two on the UK Singles Chart for the week ending 28 April with 74,792 copies sold.
 The track also saw chart success in Ireland, where it peaked at number thirteen.
 On 1 May, Maynard released the album track "Drowning" as a free download for any fans who pre-ordered the upcoming studio album Contrast.
 On 5 May, he performed "Can't Say No" at the 7th annual edition of the TRL Awards in Italy.
 On 9 June 2012, Maynard performed "Can't Say No" at the Capital Summertime Ball in front of an 80,000 strong crowd.

 Maynard released his second single, "Vegas Girl", on 21 July 2012 in the UK – it debuted and peaked at number 4 on the UK Singles Chart.
 On 30 July, he released Contrast, which debuted at number 1 on the UK Album Chart on 11 August 2012.
 The album sold only 17,000 copies in its debut week.
 He released the third single from the album "Turn Around", featuring Ne-Yo.
 It peaked at number 8 on the UK singles chart.
+In November 2011, Maynard received a nomination for MTV's Brand New for 2012 award, competing alongside Delilah, Michael Kiwanuka, Lana Del Rey, and Lianne La Havas.
+It was announced on 31 January 2012 that Maynard had been crowned winner of the award, having received approximately 48% of the public vote.